 The purpose of these forms is to capture data about diagnostic tests, treatment, and response to treatment following completion of the CCE.
-The form has been revised in July 2003, and now includes two separate forms: One form (For Completion by Participants) is to be sent to and completed by the participant; the second form is to be sent to and completed by the participant; the second form is to be sent to and completed by the participant; the second form is to be sent to and completed by the participants' primary care physician or treating physician (For Completion by Clinician/Clinic Staff).
+The form has been revised in July 2003, and now includes two separate forms: One form (For Completion by Participants) is to be sent to and completed by the participant; the second form is to be sent to and completed by the participants' primary care physician or treating physician (For Completion by Clinician/Clinic Staff).
 It must be noted that at Kaiser sites, HEIRS staff may elect to perform electronic medical records abstraction of the data for the Physician Version of the Annual Clinical Follow-up Form.